 Character illustration involves creating a person, animal, or mascot that represents your brand.
 Characters are the ideal way to humanize your brand and bring more personality to your website.
 A talented illustrator will be able to take your brief and create an original character that appeals to your target audience, giving you a firm hook to build your brand identity around.

-There are a lot of brands that use characters or animals in their branding, from Hootsuite and Deliveroo to MailChimp and Moosend.
+There are a lot of brands that use characters or animals in their branding, from Hootsuite and Deliveroo to MailChimp.

 While illustration may not be the perfect stylistic choice for everyone, it’s a powerful tool that’s often discounted for fear of being too quirky or ‘an expensive luxury’.
 But illustration isn’t just about making your website look good; it can also be used to accompany important information, enhance meaning, and make a statement.
 For example, with its Google Doodles, Google took to replacing its homepage logo with individually commissioned illustrations that mark events and important days in history – even going further with animation and playable games on occasion.

 In particular, there’s much that corporate websites and brands have to learn from this approach.
-We’ve seen the same tired stock photos used countless times, where an accompanying illustration would have been a much more bold and distinctive choice.
-Which brings us to:
+We’ve seen the same tired stock photos used countless times.
+So, where an accompanying illustration would have been a much more bold and distinctive choice.
+This brings us to:

-The corporate sector loves to play it safe, and this often extends to their branding: the classic blue and white colour scheme, the polished photos of smiling, suited, soulless employees.
-This approach is perilously outdated – and since the target market for corporates is just as youthful and web savvy as any other user, it makes sense to offer the same beautiful, agile online experience as more forward-thinking brands.
+The corporate sector loves to play it safe, and this often extends to their branding: the classic blue and white color scheme, the polished photos of smiling.
+Soulless employees.
+So, this approach is too old.
+So, since the target market for corporates is just as youthful and web-savvy as any other user, it makes sense to offer the same beautiful, agile online experience as more forward-thinking brands.
 Illustration offers a powerful brand differentiation tool – one that gives you a unique, inimitable look.

-Here are some good examples of corporate brands who weren’t afraid to incorporate the bold use of illustration in their web designs:
+Finally, here are some good examples of corporate brands.
+Who wasn’t afraid to incorporate the bold use of illustration in their web designs:

-The art of illustration has been around for centuries, but even in the modern day, it’s application to online branding and web design is clear.
-With illustration, brands have the ability to add warmth, personality, and unique look to their sites, quite unlike those that rely solely on generic stock imagery.
-Before you make excuses – too expensive, too crazy, too little control – consider what kind of statement you really want to make and whether illustration could help you get there.
+The art of illustration has been around for centuries.
+But even in modern-day, it’s an application to online branding and web design is clear.
+With illustration, brands have the ability to add warmth, personality.
+So a unique look to their sites, quite unlike those that rely solely on generic stock imagery.
+Before you make excuses – too expensive, too crazy, too little control.
+Consider what kind of statement you really want to make and whether illustration could help you get there.

 Victoria Greene works as a brand consultant and freelance writer.
-Her blog, Victoria Ecommerce, is dedicated to helping business owners make the most of all online channels to draw in new and loyal customers.
+Her blog, Victoria Ecommerce.
+Helping business owners make the most of all online channels to draw in new and loyal customers.